- slide 1 of 4

-When considering ob descriptions vs. job specifications, both are relevant and both become especially important during recruitment.
+When considering job descriptions as opposed to job specifications, both are relevant and both become especially important during recruitment.
 Job descriptions help organizations determine the nature of the position – full time, part time, or independent contractor, and provide a guide to potential candidates.
-Job specifications on the other hand, help the hiring manager to shortlist appropriate candidates who would most likely fulfill the demands made in the job description.
+Job specifications on the other hand, help the hiring manager to short-list appropriate candidates who would most likely fulfill the demands made in the job description.
 It also provide a basis of setting standards and asking questions for the selection process.

 Hiring without job descriptions could lead to the selection of a person not interested in the position, or selecting a skilled person but incompetent to do the required job.
 Hiring without job specifications could also lead to an incompetent person occupying the position.